What is a Chromebook?

 Yes.
-The EPS staff takes our responsibility for protecting students very seriously.
-Whether your child is using their Chromebook at school, at home, or anywhere else, all of their internet traffic will be processed by our iBoss content filtering system.
+The EPS staff takes responsibility for protecting students very seriously.
+Whether your child is using their Chromebook at school, at home, or around town, all of their internet traffic will be processed by our content filtering system.

 May other family members or friends share the Chromebook?